Why choose this course

 Accredited by the Institution of Engineering and Technology on behalf of the Engineering Council as meeting the requirements for Further Learning for registration as a Chartered Engineer.
 Candidates must hold a CEng accredited BEng/BSc (Hons) undergraduate first degree to comply with full CEng registration requirements.

-Our graduates have progressed to working in large mobile or satellite companies including British Telecom, EE, 3, Huawei, Samsung, Vodafone and Telefonica.
+Our graduates have progressed to working in large mobile and satellite companies including British Telecom, EE, 3, Huawei, Samsung, Vodafone and Telefonica.

 Academic year structure